tracyhenry/Kyrix-gallery/dsail.md

 # Kyrix: Democratizing Details-on-demand Data Visualizations

 Kyrix is an [open-source system](https://github.com/tracyhenry/kyrix) which facilitates the creation of data visualizations with details-on-demand interactions.
 As such, it supports a pan/zoom/jump interface similar to Google Maps.
 The benefit of such systems is the interface can be learned quickly and no user manual is required.
 Also, it facilitates browsing over large amounts of data, drilling into areas of interest to get more information.
-Although Kyrix is a natural on geographic data, it can also be used on many other kinds of data that are amenable to a two-dimensional layout (see the demo GIF below).
+Although Kyrix is a natural on geographic data, it can also be used on many other kinds of data that are amenable to a two-dimensional layout:

+*Please help insert this video here*: https://youtu.be/DyQNJk8k8ac

 Many detail-on-demand systems have been constructed for various kinds of data.
 However, these have generally been hard-coded to support exactly that class of applications.
 In contrast, Kyrix is easily programmable to support any kinds of objects, not just maps or satellite imagery.